RockefellerArchiveCenter/project_electron/transfer/examples/metadata.md

 Depends a lot on what "restriction" means to our donors; may have to just be a text field.

-Wouldn't it be great if we had a set of locally-maintained restrictions?
+Wouldn't it be great if we had a set of locally-maintained donor-specific restrictions?
 Or would that be a waste of time?

 What about IP?
+Could point to [rightsstatements.org](http://rightsstatements.org/en/) for this...